isc-projects/bind9/doc/arm/reference.rst

 .. namedconf:statement:: notify-source
    :tags: transfer
-   :short: Defines the IPv4 address (and optional port) to be used for outgoing ``NOTIFY`` messages.
+   :short: Defines the IPv4 address to be used for outgoing ``NOTIFY`` messages.

-   :any:`notify-source` determines which local source address, and optionally UDP port, is used to send NOTIFY messages.
+   :any:`notify-source` determines which local source address is used to send NOTIFY messages.
 This address must appear in the secondary server's :any:`primaries` zone clause or in an :any:`allow-notify` clause.
    This statement sets the :any:`notify-source` for all zones, but can be overridden on a per-zone or per-view basis by including a :any:`notify-source` statement within the :any:`zone` or :any:`view` block in the configuration file.

-   .. note:: ``port`` configuration is deprecated.
-A warning will be logged
-      when this parameter is used.

-   .. warning:: Specifying a single port is discouraged, as it removes a layer of
-      protection against spoofing errors.

-   .. warning:: The configured :term:`port` must not be the same as the listening port.

 .. namedconf:statement:: notify-source-v6
    :tags: transfer